-Iadov expanded the number of work content characteristics for respondents to evaluate: in addition to creativity, he also inquired about job requirements for independence, initiative, experience, persistence, conscientiousness, assiduousness others.
-Creativity lost its central position in the researcher's The shift is also seen in the fact that the issue of work satisfaction, a central theme in the 1960s, receded to background in the later study.
-In fact, questions about satisfaction were posed only to a small part of the sample.
+Iadov expanded the number of work content characteristics for respondents to evaluate: in addition to creativity, he also inquired about job requirements for independence, initiative, experience, persistence, conscientiousness, assiduousness and others.
+Creativity lost its central position in the researcher's The shift is also seen in the fact that the issue of attention. work satisfaction, a central theme in the 1960s, receded to the background in the later study.
+In fact, guestions about work satisfaction were posed only to a small part of the sample.
 Moreover.
-Iadov became increasingly skeptical about the relationship between work satisfaction and productivity, as ĺS revealed in a 1974 article written with Kissel' (Iadov and Kissel', 1974).
+Iadov became increasingly skeptical about the relationship between work satisfaction and productivity, as is revealed in a 1974 article written with Kissel' (Iadov and Kissel', 1974).